 When a workplace dispute cannot be resolved internally, it can be raised to an employment tribunal.
 Depending on the issue, you might reach a settlement agreement through conciliation.

 If claim’s been raised, you need to respond using an ET3 form in a timely manner.

 The employment tribunal will reject your response on an ET3 if it doesn't contain the minimum information required.
 It will be the same if you don’t respond back in a timely manner.

-In this guide, we'll look at ET3 forms, how to respond to one, and what happens if you fail to submit the form.
+In this guide, we'll explain what an ET3 form is, how to respond to it, and what happens if you fail to submit it properly.

 What is an ET3 form?

 An ET3 form (or form ET3) is a document that employers use to respond to an employment tribunal claim.

 You can use this form to accept or deny the information provided by your employee and describe your counter-argument.